top of page

 Exclusive Distribution Agreement

-Template with 19 clauses and a Route to Market approach.
-Includes operational SLAs, A/B/C segmentation, discount scaling, and 5 ready-to-fill annexes.
-Designed for consumer goods manufacturers in Latin America.
+A model with 19 legal and commercial clauses focused on Route to Market.
+It includes operational SLAs, A/B/C customer segmentation, discount scales, and 5 technical annexes ready for adaptation in Latin America.

 external-file_edited.jpg